manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Updating_documents/REPLACE.md

 <!-- example replace -->

-`REPLACE` works similar to [INSERT](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md), but it marks the old document with the same ID as a new document as deleted before inserting a new document.
+`REPLACE` works similarly to [INSERT](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md), but it marks the previous document with the same ID as deleted before inserting a new one.

-When using the HTTP JSON protocol, two different request formats are available: a Manticore format and an Elasticsearch-like format.
-Both formats can be seen in the provided examples.
+For HTTP JSON protocol, two request formats are available: Manticore and Elasticsearch-like.
+You can find both examples in the provided examples.

 <!-- intro -->
 ##### SQL: